tobijegede/jegede-portfolio/finalprojoverview.md

 - A high-level summary of your project.
 This should be a sentence or two that describes what you're interested in showing with your final project.
 - A project structure that outlines the major elements of your story.
 Your Good Charts text talks about story structure in Chapter 8 - you should describe what you hope to achieve.
 -------------------------
-Idea #1: The purpose of this project is to highlight the issue of algorithmic bias and how it impacts our daily lives and high-stakes arenas.
-The initial story arc that we developed in class is copied below in the next section to give an idea of the general mood that I expect readers to be in when they view my resulting website.
-I want to use a recidivism algorithm that already exists (the National Institutes of Justice (NIJ) recidivism challenge dataset) as a way of understanding the issues that arise with using blackbox algorithms to implement structural change and to use in high-stakes decision making processes.
+Idea #1: The purpose of this project is to highlight the how large the endowments of the top 20 universities in the United States have gotten and how most of that money has not been used for the purpose

+-highlight that endowments are largely untaxable funds of money for the university.
+Despite these large endowments and the potential to give back to their local communities

 Idea #2: Don't Give Money to Your Alma Mater